nyuwireless-unipd/ns3-mmwave/doc/tutorial/source/getting-started.rst

 `"ns-3 Releases"
 <https://www.nsnam.org/releases>`_
 web page and clicking on the latest release link.
-We'll proceed in this tutorial example with ``ns-3.32``.
+We'll proceed in this tutorial example with ``ns-3.35``.

 We are now going to use the bake tool to pull down the various pieces of
 |ns3| you will be using.
 First, we'll say a word about running bake.

-bake works by downloading source packages into a source directory, and installing libraries into a build directory.  bake can be run by referencing the binary, but if one chooses to run bake from outside of the directory it was downloaded into, it is advisable
+Bake works by downloading source packages into a source directory, and installing libraries into a build directory.  bake can be run by referencing the binary, but if one chooses to run bake from outside of the directory it was downloaded into, it is advisable